Apply Online for Fall Admission!

 The M.S. in International and Development Economics program starts every fall (late August) only.
 Applicants need to hold a Bachelor's degree, preferably in Economics or Business.
 Applicants are accepted from both economics and non-economics majors.

-Please note: The Department of Economics offers two graduate programs - the M.A. in Economics and the M.A. in International and Development Economics.
-Applicants can apply to only one of these programs in the start term to which they have applied.
+Please note: The Department of Economics offers two graduate programs - the M.A. in Economics and the M.S. in International and Development Economics.
+Applicants can apply to only one of these programs in the admission term to which they have applied.

 Apply online and upload all required application documents listed below.
 Once all application items have been received, applications will be reviewed for admission and for a limited number of scholarships.
 It is best to apply as early as possible, before the deadline.

 Completed applications on file at USF at the time of the deadline will be given priority consideration for admission and financial assistance offered by the International and Development Economics program.
 Applications are accepted and reviewed after the deadline until the upcoming program is full.
 Applicants are encouraged to submit all of their application items earlier than the date listed above.

 Admission decisions are available four to six weeks after the March 1 deadline.
 The decision is posted online in an applicant's online account when available.
 Included in the admission decision letter is notification of any scholarship awarded by the graduate program.
 Once the class for the fall program is filled, later qualified applicants may be placed on a waiting list.